-5.2.
 Disclosures will be subject to initial enquiries in order to decide whether a full investigation is necessary and, if so, what form it should take, who should conduct it, and whether any reference to another agency is necessary or desirable.
 Some concerns may be resolved through agreed action without the need for further investigation.

-- 5.3.
-If the informant's concern falls within the scope of an alternative procedure, s/he will be advised to pursue it through that procedure. - 5.4.
-An informant who presents his/her disclosures in writing will receive written acknowledgement and will be informed of the outcome of any investigation.
+If the informant's concern falls within the scope of an alternative procedure, they will be advised to pursue it through that procedure.

+An informant who presents their disclosures in writing will receive written acknowledgement and will be informed of the outcome of any investigation.
 The extent of the information given to informants will depend upon a number of factors, e.g. whether the investigation is referred to the Police and leads to criminal prosecution.
-Where an investigation is protracted, the Trust officer dealing with the matter will normally report to the informant on the progress of the investigation insofar as this is possible. - 5.5.
-Where an informant is unwilling to identify him/herself, any person receiving a complaint about malpractice should log the incident and consult the Headteacher/Chair of Trust Board to decide whether or not any investigation should be undertaken. - 5.6.
+Where an investigation is protracted, the Trust officer dealing with the matter will normally report to the informant on the progress of the investigation insofar as this is possible.

+Where an informant is unwilling to identify themself, any person receiving a complaint about malpractice should log the incident and consult the Headteacher/Chair of Trust Board to decide whether or not any investigation should be undertaken.

 Where necessary, and beyond the immediate actions, a review of the relevant policies and procedures to prevent future occurrences of the same wrongdoing.

-6. Safeguards for informants
+7. Safeguards for informants

-- 6.1.
 The decision to report malpractice can be a difficult one for an employee, who may possibly fear subsequent victimisation or harassment.
-No action will be taken against an employee who has raised a concern in good faith, even if that concern is seen to be unfounded after investigation. - 6.2.
-However, informants who are themselves the subject of investigation or action under formal procedure (e.g. discipline, capability or harassment) should not necessarily expect that the procedure will be discontinued as a result of their disclosure. - 6.3.
-Victimisation or harassment of an employee who has raised a concern in good faith, or any other attempt at reprisal either by an employee whose conduct is the subject of investigation or others, will be considered a disciplinary offence. - 6.4.
-Where informants do not wish to be identified to others in the course of an investigation that wish will be respected in so far as it is reasonably practicable.
-However anonymity cannot be guaranteed.
+No action will be taken against an employee who has raised a concern in good faith, even if that concern is seen to be unfounded after investigation.

+However, informants who are themselves the subject of investigation or action under formal procedure (e.g. discipline, capability, or harassment) should not necessarily expect that the procedure will be discontinued as a result of their disclosure.

+Victimisation or harassment of an employee who has raised a concern in good faith, or any other attempt at reprisal either by an employee whose conduct is the subject of investigation or others, will be considered a disciplinary offence.

+Where informants do not wish to be identified to others during an investigation that wish will be respected in so far as it is reasonably practicable.
+However, anonymity cannot be guaranteed.
 The process of investigation may reveal the identity of informants and, especially in serious cases, informants may be required to give evidence, either by the Trust, the ESFA, or the Police.
 Any person subject to disciplinary action or prosecution would have access to such evidence.
-Informants who are subsequently required to give evidence will be given all reasonable and practicable support and protection from reprisals. - 6.5.
+Informants who are subsequently required to give evidence will be given all reasonable and practicable support and protection from reprisals.

 The Trust and the ESFA will take all reasonable steps to minimise any difficulties informants may experience as a result of raising a genuine concern.
 Informants who are required to give evidence in disciplinary or criminal proceedings may seek advice from the ESFA on procedural aspects of this obligation.
-The school will consider sympathetically requests from informants for special leave, counselling or other support.
+The school will consider sympathetically requests from informants for special leave, counselling, or other support.

-6.6.
-Protect3 (formerly Public Concern at Work) has guidance available on the difference between a whistle-blowing concern and a grievance that staff may find useful if unsure.
-There is also a free and confidential advice line4.
+Protect (formerly Public Concern at Work) has guidance available on the difference between a whistle-blowing concern and a grievance that staff may find useful if unsure.
+There is also a free and confidential advice line: 020 3117 2520 (option 1)

-7. False or malicious allegations
+8. False or malicious allegations